techidaily/site-extra-tips/source/_posts/immersive-horizon-the-rise-of-virtual-reality.md

 ![virtual-theme-parks](https://images.wondershare.com/filmora/article-images/virtual-theme-parks.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/MPoakxUNf9o?si=S-ppSqzHzN9VrxC7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Get ready with goggles in theme parks.
 Virtual reality entertainment, with its computer generated sights and sounds that surround users, soon will transport park goers to places impossible to build.
 Virtual reality can create spaces that are too elaborate or fantastical to construct in real life and are scary and perilous.
 It also gives you characters that really are supernatural and paranormal, which sometimes we can’t physically do.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/umvX4ZdWbxk?si=tPXL0-Kzf9SQaY8z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Music VR experience